dellytools/delly/README.md

 * Somatic pre-filtering of every tumor/control pair using a tab-delimited sample description file where the first column is the sample id (as in the VCF/BCF file) and the second column is either tumor or control.

-`delly filter -t DEL -f somatic -o t1.pre.bcf -s samples.tsv -g hg19.fa t1.bcf`
+`delly filter -t DEL -f somatic -o t1.pre.bcf -s samples.tsv t1.bcf`

 * Re-genotype somatic sites across a larger panel of control samples to efficiently filter false postives and germline SVs.
 For performance reasons, this can be run in parallel for each sample (see germline SV calling) and/or directly on a combined pre-filtered somatic site list from multiple tumor/control pairs.